-The theme of the conference was “Good Welfare, Good Quality, and Good Future” and was attended by 150 domestic and foreign companies, including Shounong Group, McDonald's, KFC, Unilever, Nestle, and IKEA, all coming together to promote animal welfare, exchange experiences and share knowledge.
+The theme of the conference was “Good Welfare, Good Quality, and Good Future” and was attended by 150 domestic and foreign companies, including Shougang Group, McDonald's, KFC, Unilever, Nestle, and IKEA, all coming together to promote animal welfare, exchange experiences and share knowledge.

 Ma You Xiang, Chief Director of Animal Husbandry at the Ministry of Agriculture and Rural Affairs, made a keynote speech on "The Future Trend of Animal Husbandry in China",highlighting China as the world's largest livestock and poultry farming industry, with an output value of ¥3 Tn (£338Bn).

 Compassion’s CEO, Philip Lymbery, spoke about ‘Farm Animal Welfare and Sustainability’ and the importance of not viewing animal welfare in isolation, but that it is intrinsically linked with many other important topics including food safety, food supply and sustainable development.

 Compassion has witnessed tremendous progress in animal welfare in the last five years since the Good Farm Animal Welfare Awards were launched in China, recognising the good practices companies are making for a more sustainable future.

 In total, over 272 million animals are now set to lead better lives from our Chinese winners’ commitments and practices since the Awards began in 2014.

 Compassion hosts Poultry Welfare Seminar